 5.1 Whether these occur because of forfeiture or any other reason, they are not counted.
-Any game where both players have made at least one move will be rated.
+Except in case of force majeure, any game where both players have made at least one move will be rated, unless the regulations relating to Fair Play require otherwise.